SimonWoodtli/zet/20220903203700/README.md

 docker via a real VM).
 LXC = Full VM minus Kernel (gets shared with host)

 ## New zettel: LXC vs VM vs Docker

+> ⚠️ If you create a VM and have a proxmox cluster you can do live migration
+> (whilst VM keeps running the VM gets copied onto new Server and never shuts
+> down, with Containers you cannot do live migration they need to be shut down)

+> ⚠️ Reallocating CPU/Memory/Storage resources works on the fly with Containers.
+However on VMs you need to stop the machine before changing any resources.

 VM Virtualization:
 * VMs actually virtualize everything from hardware up through the operating system